Bad coffee

 The origin of the Oilers goes back to 1972, when they were one of the founding franchises of the World Hockey Association.
 Once the league folded in 1979, they were one of four teams absorbed into the National Hockey League.
 It didn't take long for them to establish dominance in the league, reeling off five Stanley Cup Championships in seven years.
 They are tied with the Pittsburgh Penguins for the most championships since the NHL-WHA merger.

 The Oilers of the '80s were a phenomenal dynasty with a roster that reads like the Hockey Hall of Fame: Wayne Gretzky, Mark Messier, Paul Coffey, Glenn Anderson, Grant Fuhr, Jari Kurri, plus a stellar supporting cast.
 Gretzky scored 92 goals in 1982, breaking Phil Esposito’s record for number of goals in a single season.
 He also recorded a record 215 points in 1985.
-During his time with the Oilers as centre and team captain, Gretzky led the team to four Stanley Cup championships (1984, 1985, 1987, and 1988).
+During his time with the Oilers as center and team captain, Gretzky led the team to four Stanley Cup championships (1984, 1985, 1987, and 1988).
 By the time Gretzky finished his time with the Oilers, he held or shared a total of 49 NHL records.

 Edmonton Oilers Team Info